 A Few Thoughts on Physical Space

-Another common error exhibitors often make is to pack to much into too little booth space.
+Another common error exhibitors often make is to pack too much into too little booth space.

-In a 10′ x 10′ space there is room for up to 4 people.
-Add a booth and you’re now down to 2 or 3 people for staff and customers, depending upon the booth setup.
+In a 10′ x 10′ space there is room for up to four people.
+Add a booth and you’re now down to two or three people for staff and customers, depending upon the booth setup.

-Add product demo’s and computer stands you have very little room in your booth.
+Add in product demos and computer stands and you now have very little room in your booth.